 Psychology,psychoanalysis and the imaginary: Sartre and Lacan

-Lacan and the Imaginary

-In the first half of the twentieth century there are two intellectual references to ‘the imaginary’: the first by Lacan (see Beyond the reality principle, 1936) and the second by Sartre (see The Imaginary: A phenomenological psychology of the imagination, 1940).
-Both share a common occularcentric connection with respect to theorising the subject’s relation with images.
+In the first half of the twentieth century there are two key substantial intellectual treatments of ‘the imaginary’: the first by Lacan (see Beyond the reality principle, 1936) and the second by Sartre (see The Imaginary: A phenomenological psychology of the imagination, 1940).
+Both these texts tackle the concept by theorising the subject’s relation with images.
 In the former, the focus is on identification with the specular image (i.e., Lacan’s ‘mirror-phase’) and in the latter on distinguishing imagination from perception.
-Where Sartre appeals to imagination as the conditions of possibility for ontological freedom, Lacan refers to identification with images as the conditions of possibility for subject-formation.
-For reasons that I will assume to be self-evident to the reader, Sartre’s existentialism never ascended in any serious way to inform contemporary continental social theory, while
+While Sartre regards the exercise of imagination as entailing the conditions of possibility for ontological freedom, Lacan refers to identification with images as the conditions of possibility for subject-formation.
+For reasons that I will assume to be self-evident to the reader, Sartre’s existentialism never ascended in any serious way to inform contemporary continental social theory,

-Lacan’s structuralist rereading of Freudian psychoanalysis would have a major impact of feminist theory, cultural studies, literary theory, and poststructuralist accounts of subjectivity, knowledge and desire (see Irigaray, 1977; Haraway, 1988; Gallop, 1985; Grosz, 1990; Butler, 1993).
-I will now briefly describe Lacan’s notion of the ‘mirror phase’ and ‘the imaginary’, and trace some continuities with our present (fuzzy) understanding of imaginaries.
+Lacan’s structuralist rereading of Freudian psychoanalysis has been a major influence on feminist theory, cultural studies, literary theory, and poststructuralist accounts of subjectivity, knowledge and desire (see Irigaray, 1977; Haraway, 1988; Gallop, 1985; Grosz, 1990; Butler, 1993).
+Thus, his Lacan’s conceptualisations of the ‘mirror phase’ and ‘the imaginary’ constitute important moments in the genealogical trail which concerns us here.,

 Lacan’s account of the ‘mirror phase’ describes a permanent structure of subjectivity rather than a formative moment in the mental development of the infant.
 The mirror phase is essentially an account of ego development via objectification.
 Between the ages of 6 months and 18 months the child will look at and become fascinated with its own image; in that moment of identification the child recognises the image of itself as an integrated subject.
 But the child also recognises the contrast or disjuncture between this complete, external image and the feeling of having an uncoordinated body, which is perceived as fragmented.
 Thus the moment of identification is fundamentally ambivalent; the child derives pleasure at seeing itself as a whole self, but it also marks the child’s first recognition of its lack and absence, of its distinction between self and other.
 In other words, the visual gestalt is in conflict with what the child feels.
 The mirror image provides the ground for which the ego strives to become more complete than it feels, to become as complete as the image it sees.
 This marks the ego’s interminable dependence on images and representations; the other is internalised via images, but the subject also confuses the other for itself (narcissism).
 This conception of the ego as inherently alienated has important implications for feminism and theories of subjectivity.
 It challenges Cartesian views of the unitary subject, presenting instead an ambivalent and divided self, a subject constituted by processes of internalization, introjection, projection, and identification.
 In this endless game of identification there can be no general or transhistorical subject (Grosz, 1990).